 Montgomery County has one incorporated entity, the City of Clarksville, and one school system, the Clarksville-Montgomery County School System.
 Prior to March 2009, both the city and the county had developed and received approval for independent, stand-alone plans.
 In March 2009 both plans were consolidated into a single, composite plan.
 During the planning process to include the City of Clarksville in the Montgomery County plan, the Clarksville-Montgomery County School System was notified of their status as a local government as defined by 44 CFR Part 201.2.
 The Clarksville-Montgomery County School System requested to be included in the planning process for the five year 2010 plan update that was to start later in 2009, so that the school system could be included as a local government in the multi-jurisdictional plan.
 The plan is now referred to as the Montgomery County Multi-Jurisdictional Hazard Mitigation Plan.
-The Montgomery County Multi-Jurisdictional Hazard Mitigation Plan.
-The extent that it is appropriate.
+The Montgomery County Multi-Jurisdictional Hazard Mitigation Plan Update from 2015 has been incorporated into the risk assessment of all planning processes used within the county, the city, and the school system to the extent that it is appropriate.
 The 2020 Montgomery County Multi-Jurisdictional Hazard Mitigation Plan Update will continue to be incorporated into risk assessment and other applicable areas within the jurisdictions.